resilva316/Project-2/README.md

 # Project-2
 Project 2 - CPSC 349 Web Front-End Engineering
-In this project you will design and implement a client-side application that works entirely in the browser, requiring only HTML, CSS, and JavaScrip
+In this project you will design and implement a client-side application that works entirely in the browser, requiring only HTML, CSS, and JavaScript
 <hr>
 <b>Team Members:</b>
 <br>